MeezanHussain/MeezanHussain-intern-repo/Cyber-Security-Guidelines.md

 - **1Password**: Popular choice with good security features
 - **Bitwarden**: Open-source option with free tier
 - **LastPass**: Well-established but check recent security history
+- **Proton Pass**: Privacy-focused option with strong encryption
 - **Company Policy**: Verify if Focus Bear has preferred password managers

+**My Choice: Proton Pass**
+I've chosen Proton Pass as my password manager because of its strong focus on privacy and security.
+Proton is known for their commitment to user privacy and end-to-end encryption.

 **Implementation Steps:**
-- **Choose Tool**: Select password manager based on features and company policy
+- **Choose Tool**: Selected Proton Pass based on privacy features and security reputation
-- **Install Software**: Download and install on all my devices
+- **Install Software**: Downloaded and installed Proton Pass on all my devices
-- **Import Passwords**: Securely transfer existing passwords
+- **Import Passwords**: Securely transferred existing passwords from browser storage
-- **Generate New Passwords**: Create strong passwords for all accounts
+- **Generate New Passwords**: Using Proton Pass to create strong passwords for all accounts
-- **Test Access**: Ensure I can access accounts with new passwords
+- **Test Access**: Verified I can access accounts with new passwords and auto-fill works

 ### Set up your computer and phone to automatically lock (require a password or biometric login) if you are away for more than a few minutes